 Class I biomarkers (direct)

 Over the years, there have been major demands to understand the pathophysiology of the liver better.
 This has prompted and enabled many scientists and experts in this field to establish major research while investigating the major developments in the area.
 Class 1 biomarkers are therefore types of non-invasive biomarkers that mimic the liver metabolism and its ECM.
-It has been considered that though majorly associated with the fibrosis stages, these biomarkers are also associated with the fibrogenic cells and the changes that are majorly seen in the same10.
-It has been discussed that besides measuring and assessing the conditions of the liver concerning the hepatitis C condition, these biomarkers have another clinical usefulness in which they assess the rate under which other underlying issues progress besides staging the liver fibrosis[24].
+It has been considered that though majorly associated with the fibrosis stages, these biomarkers are also associated with the fibrogenic cells and the changes that are majorly seen in the same[10].
+It has been discussed that besides measuring and assessing the conditions of the liver concerning the hepatitis C condition, these biomarkers have another clinical usefulness in which they assess the rate at which other underlying issues progress besides staging the liver fibrosis[24].
 As revealed by Stasi and Milani[21] with such assessments done by the biomarkers, the same data and measurements from the assessment are turned or else translated into prognostic information that is quite effective.
 This is then made as a tool in which responses are evaluated.
 In the long run, they also help in monitoring the efficiency of the associated ant fibrotic drugs.
 This is where the data that is provided in these circumstances gets to be used as variables for the performance and availability measurements.
 The direct markers are classified as below.

 Direct markers linked with matrix deposition: Collagens and glycoproteins

-Collagens: These direct markers are found in the connective tissues and of three types.
-Pro-collagen is the precursor of the collagen which is cleaved by two different enzymes at amino (type 3) and carboxy (type1) terminal end to form collagens[25].
+Collagens: These direct markers are found in the connective tissues and have three types.
+Pro-collagen is the precursor of the collagen which is cleaved by two different enzymes at amino (type 3) and carboxyl (type1) terminal ends to form collagens[25].
 The collagens formed are procollagen type 1 (PCICP) and procollagen type 3 (PCIIINP).
 PCICP is the main component of connective tissue[25].
 The upper limit of normal values is 202 and 170 µg in males and females, respectively[26-28].
 It is increased in cirrhosis progression.
-PCIINP is increased with fibrotic staging and correlates well with bilirubin levels in cirrhosis cases[29-31].
+PCIINP is increased with fibrotic stage and correlates well with bilirubin levels in cirrhosis cases[29-31].
 The only drawback of this marker is that it increases in other medical conditions also.
 Also, the efficacy is decreased as compared to hyaluronic acid (HA)[27,31].
-Type IV Collagen is the third collagen serving as a direct marker.
+Type IV collagen is the third collagen serving as a direct marker.
 It acts as a surrogate marker to assess liver fibrosis[32].
 Its levels are manifold increased in liver diseases and correlate well with fibrosis[33,34].
 An area under the curve (AUC) of 0.82 with a negative predictive value (NPV) of 83.6% was found with a cut-off value of greater than 5.0 ng/mL in NAFLD[34].